-Heritage Futures is a 4-year research programme (2015-2019) funded by a UK Arts and Humanities Research Council (AHRC) Large Grant (‘Assembling Alternative Futures for Heritage,’ AH/M004376/1), and supported additionally by its host universities and partner organisations.
-The project is carrying out ambitious interdisciplinary research to explore the potential for innovation and creative exchange across a broad range of heritage and related fields, in partnership with a number of academic and non-academic institutions and interest groups.
+Heritage Futures was a 4-year research programme (2015-2019) funded by a UK Arts and Humanities Research Council (AHRC) Large Grant (‘Assembling Alternative Futures for Heritage,’ AH/M004376/1), and supported additionally by its host universities and partner organisations.
+The project carried out ambitious interdisciplinary research to explore the potential for innovation and creative exchange across a broad range of heritage and related fields, in partnership with a number of academic and non-academic institutions and interest groups.

-This website is structured around the four themes of our research, each of which identifies a challenge for the future of heritage and looks at a range of institutions which aim to tackle it in various ways.
+This website acts as an archive of the project’s web-based activity of the course of its four years.
+It is structured around the four themes of our research, each of which identified a challenge for the future of heritage and looks at a range of institutions which aim to tackle it in various ways.
 The themes are:

 - Uncertainty – How is the uncertainty of the deep future conceived of and managed in different fields of conservation practice?

 - Transformation – What values are associated with heritage structures and landscapes that are allowed to undergo transformation and change?

 - Profusion – How do museums and people in their homes decide what to keep in the face of mass production and consumption?